-- 1. Public Works continues to expand its goal of trained and certified Engineers, Architects and Building Inspectors in the Safety Assessment Program (SAP).
+- 1. Expanded the number of trained and certified Engineers, Architects and Building Inspectors in the Safety Assessment Program (SAP).
 There are currently about 240 SAP certified personnel at Public Works. - 2.
-Public Works continues to participate in Federal Emergency Management Agency (FEMA) and California Governor's Office of Emergency Services Training. - 3.
-Public Works updated the Department Emergency Plan, which outlines protocols to prepare employees to respond to a variety of incidents and workplace emergencies. - 4.
-Public Works is pursuing significant improvements for the Department Operations Center (DOC).
-A new video wall, conferencing system, and audiovisual technology upgrades were completed in March 2020 to allow for a stronger connectivity from the field to the DOC and further support services to the public.
-Additional improvements are being planned to include facility upgrades, improved power and communications reliability. - 5.
-Public Works completed a Continuity of Operations Plan (COOP).
+Participated in Federal Emergency Management Agency (FEMA) and California Governor's Office of Emergency Services Training. - 3.
+Updated the Department Emergency Plan, which outlines protocols to prepare employees to respond to a variety of incidents and workplace emergencies. - 4.
+Implemented significant improvements for the Department Operations Center (DOC).
+A new video wall and audiovisual technology upgrades were completed and have allowed for a stronger connectivity from the field to the DOC and further support services to the public.
+The new conferencing system facilitates remote connection with the DOC to enable physical distancing during the COVID-19 pandemic. - 5.
+Completed the enterprise-wide Continuity of Operations Plan (COOP).
 The COOP identifies the essential functions and processes that must be continued or resumed rapidly after a disruption.
 The planning effort is continuing, as further details and interdependencies are being analyzed and incorporated into the plan.
 COOP trainings and exercises were conducted during this quarter.
 The COOP plan has been activated and referenced extensively in response to the COVID-19 pandemic and social distancing measures. - 6.
-In response to the COVID-19 pandemic, Public Works has expanded on its internal communications with an emergency alert website, video messages from the Director, and regular use of notification systems.
+In response to the COVID-19 pandemic, Public Works has expanded its internal communications with an emergency alert website, video messages from the Director, and regular use of notification systems.